rimonali123/Assignment-9-House-Rent/README.md

 * I have used 3 packages for challenging task requirement :

        1. npm-react-hook-form,
        2. npm-aos,
        3. npm-react-swiperSlider

+* The Technology i have used in the project..........
+        1. Html,
+        2. Tailwind-css,
+        3. Daisy ui,
+        4. React.js,
+        5. React Router Dom,
+        6. JavaScript,
+        7. React icon etc.